tomas-fryza/avr-course/labs/01-tools/README.md

 3. IMPORTANT: Rename `LAB1-BLINK_ARDUINO > src > main.cpp` file to `main.c`, ie change the extension to `.c`.

 4. Right-click on project name and create a new file `README.md`.
-Copy/paste [report template](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-2/master/labs/01-tools/report.md) to your `LAB1-BLINK_ARDUINO > README` file.
+Copy/paste [report template](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-2/master/labs/01-tools/report.md) to your `LAB1-BLINK_ARDUINO > README.md` file.

    The final project structure should look like this: